cstenkamp/siddata_server_docker/doc/readme_developer.md

 ## Further code requirements

-* Every import of project-files should start at `src`, eg. `from src.backend.utils.log_utils import logger`.
+* Every import of project-files must start after `src`, eg. `from backend.utils.log_utils import logger`.

+## Misc

+* For everything to work nicely in Pycharm, right-click on the `src`-dir and select "mark as -> sources"